Go to our other sites

-The Cambridge AICE Diploma is a group certificate which requires learners to study a compulsory core subject, Cambridge AS Level Global Perspectives & Research, with Cambridge AS and A Level subjects drawn from three curriculum areas: mathematics and science (Group 1), languages (Group 2), and arts and humanities (Group 3).
-There is the option to study interdisciplinary and skills-based subjects (Group 4).
+The Cambridge AICE Diploma is a group certificate which requires learners to study a compulsory core subject, Cambridge AS Level Global Perspectives & Research, with Cambridge AS & A Level subjects drawn from three curriculum areas: mathematics and science (Group 1), languages (Group 2), and arts and humanities (Group 3).
+There is the option to study interdisciplinary subjects (Group 4).

-We hold Cambridge International AS and A Level exam series twice a year, in June and November.
+We hold Cambridge International AS & A Level exam series twice a year, in June and November.
 Results are issued in August and January.
-In India only, we offer a March exam series with results issued in late May.
+In India only, we offer a March exam series with results issued in May.

 Cambridge AICE Diploma Credits

 To achieve the Cambridge AICE Diploma, learners must achieve a minimum of seven credits (including Cambridge International AS Level Global Perspectives & Research) from subject groups 1, 2, and 3 (and optionally Group 4) to be awarded the Diploma.
 Learners must achieve at least one credit from each of Groups 1, 2 and 3.